-If you’re the holder of a short period driving licence that needs to be reviewed due to a medical condition, you’ll receive a reminder application from Driver & Vehicle Agency (DVA) before your licence expires.
+If you’re the holder of a short period driving licence that needs to be reviewed due to a medical condition, you’ll receive a reminder notice from Driver & Vehicle Agency (DVA) about two months before your licence expires.

 You’ll need to:

 - do the renewal online or fill in a DL1 or DL2 form, available from main Post Office® branches

 - include a new passport type certified photo